Installing IDA Application

 3. Configure jvm.options

-Set the maximum heap size to 8192m, If the heap size is not big enough, IDA checkstyle may crash with out-of-memory exception throwed, increase the heap size and restart server can fix this issue.
+Set the maximum heap size to 8192m.
+If the heap size is not big enough, IDA checkstyle may crash with an out-of-memory exception thrown.
+Increasing the heap size and restarting the server can fix this issue.

 -Xms512m